python-projects-fernando/metricflow/README.md

     > The frontend uses `VITE_API_BASE_URL` from `.env` to connect to the backend.

 The frontend automatically uses the configured API URL to communicate with the backend.
 Ensure Redis is running (e.g., `docker run -p 6379:6379 redis:latest`).

-> ⚠ **Note**: This is a focused, production-grade reference implementation, not a full SaaS.
-It demonstrates how clean code, simple UX, and **instant report generation** can deliver real business value.

 ---